nocturne-xyz/monorepo/.changeset/mean-kiwis-march.md

 "@nocturne-xyz/deposit-screener": patch
 ---

-Make threshold checks additive with .reduce rather than .some
+Make threshold checks sum exposure over all matching risk indicators with array .reduce instead of .some